aramach31/aramach31.github.io/_posts/2023-10-29-in-bayes-we-trust.md

 P(E \vert F) = \frac{0.36*0.455}{0.513} = 0.320
 $$

 Quite high, isn't it?
 Out of every 3 tests I take, 1 will point me in the wrong direction.
-High prevalence of Vitamin B12 deficiency in Asia combined with low sensitivity and low specificity of the tests could potentially require further testing.
+High prevalence of Vitamin B12 deficiency in Asia combined with low sensitivity and low specificity of the tests isn't the best combo.
+Besides I follow a strictly vegetarian diet (Vitamin B12 is derived from animal origin food).

+There seems to be limited risk (could be due to lack of research) in exceeding normal B12 levels, so supplements shouldn't be a problem.

 ### Disclaimers